Cat How-To, Cat Parents, Catvice Column, Guest Blogs

 A new baby can be a massive change for people, so imagine how a cat feels!
 With no time to prepare and no clue what’s happening, introducing a new baby into the household can have even the most laid-back cat feeling a little on edge.

+Introducing a cat to a baby can be a difficult process, but you can do some prep to make it easier.
 To help your cat ease into having a baby in the house, spend some time introducing baby noises, smells and objects.
 Recordings of crying or gurgling babies can be helpful, but make sure you start at a low volume and only increase it when your kitty is comfortable.

 2. Create A Kitty Sanctuary

-Your cat will thank you if you provide a safe, quiet place for it to escape from all the craziness (and happiness!) that a new baby brings.
+The ideal environments for cats and newborns are very different.
+Because of this, your cat will thank you if you provide a safe, quiet place for it to escape from all the craziness (and happiness!) that a new baby brings.

 While some cats might enjoy the chance of a head scratch from the rotating door of visitors, most will enjoy their own space that they can retreat to when things get too much.
 “A tall scratching post is a great idea, as this gives your cat a birds-eye view of the household and helps them feel safe and secure,” suggests Joshua Dobbs, lifestyle writer at Boom Essays and Paper Fellows